survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ...
 ```

+Run *npm run build*.
+As a result you should get the same output as before.

 You can execute these scripts through *npm run*.
 If you run it as is, it will give you the listing of available scripts.
-In this case we can use just *npm run build*.
-As a result you should get the same output as before.

 This works because npm adds *node_modules/.bin* temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.